dy/piezo/docs/examples.md

     sin(PI * (t % btime) * pow(2, btm / 12 - 1)) * pow(1 - (t % btime) / btime, 10) * 0.3 : 0
 .

-export song () =
+song() =
-  t *= 5.6,
-  // Match the speed that the original song has. ratio = 0.78,
-  // ratio is multiplied here and removed again inside the get melody function, so the pitch wont increase. t *= ratio,
-  // v is used in many places to check how far we are in the song.
-It is incremented each 4096 samples, roughly. v = t >> 12,
-  // Song looping.
+  t *= 5.6,     // Match the speed that the original song has. ratio = 0.78, // ratio is multiplied here and removed again inside the get melody function, so the pitch wont increase. t *= ratio,   // v is used in many places to check how far we are in the song.
+It is incremented each 4096 samples, roughly. v = t >> 12,  // Song looping.
 When past 768, repeat, skipping the first 128. v = (v % 768) + (v > 767 ?
 128 : 0);

   0 +